guyfromtheke/guyfromtheke/content/about.md

 # Welcome to My Personal Corner on the Web

 Hello there!
-I'm the creator and owner of this site.
-This is where I share my thoughts, experiences, and knowledge with the world.
+I'm the @guyfrotmheke, also known as Duncan Njoroge, Infrastructure Engineer during the day, Homelabbing during my free time and wannabe musician if i can get a hold of my dusty guitar. :)

 ## Who Am I?

-I'm passionate about technology, writing, and connecting with like-minded individuals.
+I'm passionate about all things Compute Infrastructure, Kubernetes, AI, Africa, tech trends, and now writing, ultimately connecting with like-minded individuals.
 My journey has taken me through various fields and experiences, each shaping my perspective and contributing to who I am today.

 ## What to Expect Here